qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 host has a new address.
 This ADD_ADDRESS frame is protected as other QUIC control frames, which implies that it cannot be spoofed by attackers.
-The communicated address MUST first be validated by the receiving host before it starts using it as described in Section 8 of {{I-D.ietf-quic-invariants}}.
+The communicated address MUST first be validated by the receiving host before it starts using it as described in Section 8 of {{I-D.ietf-quic-transport}}.
 This process ensures that the advertised address actually belongs to the peer and that the peer can receive packets sent by the host on the provided address.
 It also prevents hosts from launching amplification attacks to a victim address.